 Understanding Society User Support Officer

-#4 Updated by Olena Kaminska almost 2 years ago
+#4 Updated by Olena Kaminska about 2 years ago

 This is a response with regard to weighting.
 I am not sure about how you are doing your analysis.

 If you are using the data in a longitudinal way and you are looking only at youth questionnaire between waves 1 and 5 then you will have only one year group who will be in your analysis: children you were 10 years old at wave 1 and became 15 at wave 5.
 For this analysis we don't provide specific weights but you should use enumeration weight with possible additional nonresponse correction (conditional on positive longitudinal enumeration weight from wave 5).